Haoxiang-Wang/FedADG/README.md

 # Fedrated Learning With Domain Generalization
-Code to reproduce the experiments of **Federated Adversarial Domain Generalization**.
+Code to reproduce the experiments of **Fedrated Learning With Domain Generalization**.
 ## How to use it
 * Clone or download the repository
 ### Install the requirement